 Mhairi Mackenzie, owner of Bonnie Bling, creates jewellery from acrylic, and some even feature recycled and sustainable materials.
 You’ll find necklaces, keyrings, earrings, bracelets, badges, brooches all beautifully-crafted and located on her online store.
 Bonnie Bling recently launched a spring collection featuring sunflower designs that are bound to brighten your day, as well as pins to highlight endometriosis and raise funds for Endometriosis UK.

 This clothes company based in the Glasgow area, creates apparel with a difference.
 Law Design Studio creates minimalist clothes designs using sustainably-sourced materials and plastic-free packaging, plus their clothes are made to order, so not only are you helping to support local, women-led businesses, you are also doing good for the planet.
 Win-win.

 Looking to feed your plant obsession?
-For all the avid and wannabe Glasgow plant mums and dads out there, this women-led Glasgow business is the perfect go-to if you want to decorate your home with plants.
+For all the avid and wannabe Glasgow plant mums and dads out there, Blooms, a women-led Glasgow business is the perfect go-to if you want to decorate your home with plants.
 Based in Glasgow’s West End, you’ll find a selection of houseplants and flowers to suit all living conditions, as well as pots and plant accessories.